tyleretters/nor.the-rn.info/_posts/2020-09-01-arcologies-covered-by-cdm.md

 >
 > [...]
 >
 > We live in strange times.
-It’s nice that some of the increasing strangeness is not only horrifying, but delightful.
+It's nice that some of the increasing strangeness is not only horrifying, but delightful.